tsackton/taelgar/Gazetteer/Greater Sembara/Tyrwingha/Caerenad.md

 ---
-tags: [status/stub, place]
+tags: [status/metadata/header, status/cleanup/internal, place]
+dm_notes: none
+dm_plans: no
 ---

-%% a small town on the road from Eskbridge to Tafolwern about a 3 day journey south from Eskbridge %%
+%% a small town on the road from Eskbridge to Tafolwern about a 3 day journey south from Eskbridge used in clee as color
+%%